EnchantedOrange/Orangebot-node/README.md

 2. Download Node.js from `https://nodejs.org/en/`.

+3. Install node-gyp according to the instructions available by link: `https://www.npmjs.com/package/node-gyp`.

-3. Type `npm install` in the command line in the folder you downloaded.
+4. Type `npm install` in the command line in the folder you downloaded.

-4. Make an options.js file and fill it in like below:
+5. Make an options.js file and fill it in like below:

 ```
 module.exports = {